 My Funding Circle Investing Strategy

-Funding Circle used to be heaven for those who wanted a bit more strategy: you could simply buy up a lot of high-paying interest loans and sell them after they got a couple of months old, reasoning that the default risk was commensurately smaller when the monies had just arrived (a process known as flipping).
+Funding Circle used to be heaven for those who wanted a bit more strategy.
+You could simply buy up a lot of high-paying interest loans and sell them after they got a couple of months old.
+The reasoning was that the default risk was commensurately smaller when the monies had just arrived (a process known as flipping).
 With this avenue now gone, the Funding Circle strategy has gone very simple.
 My only points are:

 Take Balanced as opposed to Conservative: The gap between the two is very small, and there rating system appears to be not watertight: I have seen some very poor loans classed as ‘A’.
 Furthermore, I do believe that even Conservative loans would suffer in a market downturn.
 I would rather have a Balanced investment here, and use funds for the Conservative one elsewhere.

-Check the dashboard irregularly: I tend to not look at the dashboard very regularly because invariably loans will have defaulted, and some in very stupid ways (ie loans going bad after one payments, ‘organised’ defaults by legal-type firms, ‘A’ ratings given to undeserving firms.
+Check the dashboard irregularly: I tend to not look at the dashboard very regularly because invariably loans will have defaulted.
+Some of the reasoning is poor (ie loans going bad after one payments, ‘organised’ defaults by legal-type firms, ‘A’ ratings given to undeserving firms.

-Don’t believe their return figures: There are plenty of ways for them to game the returns figures for your account, for example the timing of defaults and whether recoveries are included.
+Don’t believe their return figures: There are plenty of ways for them to game the returns figures for your account.
+Changes have progressively reduced transparency.
 It is best to keep an eye on your account values yourself and calculate your own figures that way.

 CONCLUSION: Funding Circle have a long track record and have successfully loaned in excess of £5bn – not a figure to be sniffed at.
-Their stock market flotation gives the platform an additional layer of safety, although effective interest rates are low and interests of shareholders may not automatically be aligned with that of interests of P2P investors.
-An investment here should be weighed up against the other ways to invest here: either in the underlying shares or the investment trust which in theory should at least match the returns on the platform.
+Their stock market flotation gives the platform an additional layer of safety.
+However, effective interest rates are low and interests of shareholders may not automatically be aligned with that of interests of P2P investors.
+An investment here should be weighed up against the other ways to invest here.
+You can invest in the underlying shares or the investment trust which in theory should at least match the returns on the platform.